 - 1/4 cup English toffee bits (Bits-o-Brickle)

-- reheat the oven to 350°F. Lightly spritz a 9-inch deep dish pie pan with cooking spray.
+- Preheat the oven to 350°F. Lightly spritz a 9-inch deep dish pie pan with cooking spray.
 Press the pie crust firmly into the pie pan.
 Prick the bottom of the pie crust with a fork.
-Place into the oven and bake for 7 minutes.
+Place onto a baking sheet and into the oven to bake for 7 minutes.
 Set aside.

-- In a medium mixing bowl, whisk together the filling ingredients.
+- In a medium mixing bowl, whisk together sweet potato puree, cream, granulated sugar, brown sugar, eggs, pumpkin pie spice, vanilla and salt .
 Mix until fully combined.

-- Pour the custard into the par-baked pie shell.
+- Pour custard into crust.
 Place into the oven and bake for 30 minutes.

-- Meanwhile, mix together ⅓ cup vanilla wafer crumbs, 1 Tbsp granulated sugar and ¼ tsp ground cinnamon.
-Cut the cold butter into the mixture until it resembles coarse crumbs.
+- Meanwhile, in a small mixing bowl, mix together vanilla wafer crumbs, granulated sugar and cinnamon.
+Cut butter into the mixture using a pastry blender or two forks until it resembles coarse crumbs.
 Mix-in the chopped pecans and English toffee bits by hand.

 - After baking for 30 minutes, sprinkle the pecan-crunch streusel over the top of the custard.
 Continue to bake for an additional 30 minutes until the custard is set when gently shaken and the pecan-crunch streusel is golden.
 Cover the edge of the crust with aluminum foil to prevent over-browning, if needed.